 Why choose Smalltalk over Python for startups

-Python is a relatively nice, simple programming language.
+Python is a relatively nice, friendly programming language.
 I don’t have any quarrel with it.
 In fact, I love it in combination with web2py for web development.
 Web2py is a full-stack framework that comes with everything you need right out of the box.
 Batteries are included!
 There’s no need to futz around with configuration and setup like you do in Django.

 Web2py makes it so quick and easy to write web apps that I use it for ALL my websites.
 And deploying web2py apps on servers is a breeze.